Mustafoski/Mustafoski.github.io/_posts/javascript/2019-12-29-Sentence Capitalization.md

 <br><br>
 Next we will take first character of each word so word at 0 and we will use toUpperCase() JavaScript method for capitalize letter or word.
 <br><br>
-Then we will join it with the rest of the word and we can get the rest of the word minus that first <b>character<b> by using the slice function
+Then we will join it with the rest of the word and we can get the rest of the word minus that first <b>character</b> by using the slice function
 <br><br>
 So we say word.slice(1) which means give me everything from the element at index 1 (second element) to the last character in the word
 <br><br>